Ozzie Albies Preview, Player Props: Braves vs. Nationals

-Ozzie Albies -- with a slugging percentage of .727 in his past 10 games, including two home runs -- will be in action for the Atlanta Braves against the Washington Nationals, with Joan Adon on the mound, on September 30 at 7:20 PM ET.
+Ozzie Albies -- with a slugging percentage of .689 in his past 10 games, including two home runs -- will be in action for the Atlanta Braves versus the Washington Nationals, with Jackson Rutledge on the hill, on October 1 at 3:10 PM ET.

-He racked up three hits (going 3-for-5 with a triple and an RBI) in his last appearance against the Nationals.
+He had a one-hit performance in his last game (1-for-5) against the Nationals.

 Sportsbook Promo Codes